 take the full holiday house tour here!

 But since I’m me, I decided to make my own!
 So I could give the bow contrasting red stripes!
 Fun!
 Like a Christmas tuxedo!
-And it’s harder this way!
+It’s harder this way!

 If something will take me 57 times longer, but be 1% nicer, I am all for it.